tmpg/secws/lab400/lab400_data_redaction.md

 12 rows selected.
 (...)
 ````
-You can also verify that the same data is not redacted for **SYSTEM**.
+Users can also verify that the data is not redacted for **SYSTEM**.

 This completes the **Data Redaction** lab.
 You can continue with **Lab 5: Privilege Analysis**